rvlz/rvlz.io/content/blog/continuous-integration-testing-containers-publishing-images.md

 ![Amazon ECR Repository](/images/aws-ecr-repo.png)

 ### Workflow
-To be systemic, follow the steps below.
+To be systematic, follow the steps below.

 1. Switch to the *development* branch
 2. Edit the API source code
 3. Commit and push the changes
 4. Switch to the *staging* branch
 5. Merge the *development* branch
-6. Push!
+6. Push
+7. Repeat!

 That's it for the tutorial!
 Try making a change to the source code and push your changes to the Amazon Elastic Container Registry.

-If you have any questions, suggestions, or concerns, shoot me an email at ricard@rvlz.io.
+If you have any questions, suggestions, or concerns, shoot me an email at ricardo@rvlz.io.